andber6/MilestoneProject3-HealthyRecipes/README.md

 recipes = mongo.db.recipes.find() instead of mongo.db.recipes.
 Or all the hours spent because I wrote:
 {{url_for('update_recipe', recipe_id=recipe_id)}} instead of:
 {{url_for('update_recipe', recipe_id=recipe._id)}}.
-I also encountered some problem with chache that made my css not apply even in inkognito mode, which I ended up finding a solution to: 'ctrl + shift + r' in inkognito mode has helped me a lot in this project and saved me from numerous headaches.
+I also encountered some problem with cache that made my css not apply even in inkognito mode, which I ended up finding a solution to: 'ctrl + shift + r' in inkognito mode has helped me a lot in this project and saved me from numerous headaches.

 I also had some trouble with git branches when trying to push to github, but a friend of mine was of great help.